 Avid traveler and SCI BC Peer Murray Siple has seen the good, the bad and everything in between when it comes to wheelchair-friendly travel.
 Here are some of his top recommendations for unique and accessible places to stay around the world.
+Read more about Murray’s adventures in his accessible travel series.

 If you travel and use a wheelchair, don’t forget to pack a sense of humour.
 It’ll get you up, down, over, and across barriers that have kept you meandering the same path for too long.
 Plus, when wheelchair travel goes feco-ventilatory on a trip—and they will, BTW—that sense of humour might be the best wingman you’ve ever had.
 Being able to adventure your way to the beach via hotel elevator or transfer out of a taxi amongst cobra killing teens guarantees you’ll be coming home with a suitcase full of stories—and isn’t that the point?